TemariVirus/zsum/README.md

   sha3_512

 Options:
   -a, --algo       The hashing algorithm to use (default: sha256).
+  -c, --checksum   The expected hash to check against.
+If given, no hash will be printed.
+                   If the hashes match, exit with code 0.
+Otherwise, exit with code 1.
   -h, --help       Print this help message and exit.
+  -l, --list       List all files in the directory and their hashes.
+If given, PATH must be a directory.
+  -v, --verbose    Print stats to stderr.
 ```

 ## Why?